 Jersey City, NJ Highlights:

-• For History Buffs: Visit the Central Railroad of New Jersey Terminal
+• For History Buffs: I recommend visiting the Central Railroad of New Jersey Terminal.
+It gave me a real sense of how this city helped shape the country.

-• For Couples: Watch the sunset from the waterfront walkway
+• For Couples: Watching the sunset from the waterfront walkway is something I always suggest.
+I’ve done it solo and on dates—it’s beautiful either way.

 Best Time to Visit Jersey City, NJ